-This discussion contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
+This discussion contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1934, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 Forward-looking statements relate to future events or circumstances or our future financial performance and are based upon our current assumptions, expectations and beliefs concerning future developments and their potential effect on our business.
 In some cases, you can identify forward-looking statements by the following words: "if," "may," "might," "shall," "will," "can," "could," "would," "should," "expect," "intend," "plan," "goal," "objective," "initiative," "anticipate," "believe," "estimate," "predict," "project," "forecast," "potential," "continue," "ongoing" or the negative of these terms or other comparable terminology, although the absence of these words does not mean that a statement is not forward-looking.
 We believe that the statements that we make in this discussion about our future financial and operating performance, our growth strategies and anticipated trends in our industry and our business are forward-looking by their nature.
-Although the forward-looking statements in this discussion reflect our good faith judgment, based on currently available information, they are only predictions and involve known and unknown risks, uncertainties and other factors that may cause our or our achievements expressed or implied by these forward-looking statements.
-Factors that might cause or contribute to such differences include, among others, those discussed under Item IA.
+Although the forward-looking statements in this discussion reflect our good faith judgment, based on currently available information, they are only predictions and involve known and unknown risks, uncertainties and other factors that may cause our or our industry's actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements expressed or implied by these forward-looking statements.
+Factors that might cause or contribute to such differences include, among others, those discussed under Item 1A.
 Risk Factors of this report.
 As a result of these and other potential risk factors, the forward-looking statements in this discussion may not prove to be accurate.
-All forward-looking statements for any reason, including to conform these statements to actual results or to changes in our expectations.
-This discussion should be read together with our consolidated financial statements and related notes included in this report.
+All forward-looking statements in this discussion are made only as of the date of this document and, except as required by